Diderot-Language/examples/README.md

 the `inside` and `normalize` functions, and finding gradients with ∇.
 * [`fs3d`](fs3d/): For generating a variety of interesting 3D synthetic datasets;
 similar to but more complicated than [`fs2d`](fs2d/).
-Includes a user-defined function for doing quaternion to rotation matrix conversion.
+Demonstrates a user-defined function for doing quaternion to rotation matrix conversion, a single-expression function defined with `=`, and nested conditional expressions.

 ## Building Diderot and these examples